Gary Cuozzo: Baltimore Colts

 An undrafted quarterback after graduating from the University of Virginia, Cuozzo was signed as a free agent by head coach Weeb Ewbank of the Baltimore Colts.
 He unexpectedly made the team, in large part because his intelligence matched his physical skills.
 Cuozzo began his NFL career with the Colts as a backup to legend Johnny Unitas.
 In 1963, he roomed with childhood hero, future Pro Football Hall of Fame receiver Raymond Berry, who taught Cuozzo how to work on timing his passes.
 The pair later held summer camps for children along with Green Bay Packers receiver Carroll Dale.
-Cuozzo played ten NFL seasons, from 1963 to 1972.

 When Unitas was injured in 1965, Cuozzo replaced him and in his first start set a new NFL record for most touchdown passes in one game, with five (two to Jimmy Orr and one each to Berry, hall of famer Lenny Moore, and Willie Richardson).
 After Cuozzo was sidelined by injury as well a few games later (which required shoulder surgery), head coach Don Shula resorted to using running back Tom Matte as quarterback, all the way to the Western Conference championship game (tiebreaker playoff) against the Packers.